UPDATE: The city tours are now fully booked.

 Focusing on neoclassical and historicist architecture, this walk explores how classical ideals shaped Aarhus’ civic and cultural institutions from the nineteenth century onwards.
 Key sites include Aarhus Central Station and Badeanstalten Spanien, illustrating how classical architectural language informed public buildings and modern urban identity.

-Spots available: 23/25
+Spots available: SOLD OUT

 Tour guide: Vinnie Nørskov, Associate Professor in Archaeology, PhD, School of Culture and Society / Antikmuseet